dprint/dprint-swc-ext/README.md

 [![](https://img.shields.io/crates/v/dprint-swc-ext.svg)](https://crates.io/crates/dprint-swc-ext) [![CI](https://github.com/dprint/dprint-swc-ext/workflows/CI/badge.svg)](https://github.com/dprint/dprint-swc-ext/actions?query=workflow%3ACI)

-The library at `./rs-lib` is code generated from [swc_ecma_ast](https://crates.io/crates/swc_ecma_ast) via the code in `./generation` to produce a more easily navigable immutable AST.
+Extensions for swc used in dprint-plugin-typescript and Deno.

 ## What does this do?

+1. Adds a `SourcePos` and `SourceRange` type to compensate for swc having `BytePos(0)` as a magical value.
+1. Adds many helper methods.

+With the `view` cargo feature enabled:

 1. Creates a wrapper AST around [swc](https://github.com/swc-project/swc)'s AST that stores the node parents.
    - This is similar to a "red tree", but it creates it for every node.
 It's very fast to create these.
+   - Most of this code is code generated.
-2. Adds a `Node` enum type to allow referencing any kind of node.
+1. Adds a `Node` enum type to allow referencing any kind of node.
-3. Adds many helper methods.
-4. Adds a `SourcePos` type to compensate for swc having `BytePos(0)` as a magical value.

 ## Helpers